You want smart political talk without the meltdowns?

 When we get back, we will talk to the lawyer for the FBI informant that needs the gag order, NDA lifted.

-Victoria Tunsing and Sarah Carter, largely responsible through her investigative work along with John Solomon to make the Uranium One story what it deserved to be.
+Victoria Tunsing and Sarah Carter, largely responsible through her investigative work, along with John Solomon, to make the Uranium One story what it deserved to be.

-Where's the rest of the media?
+Where's the rest of the media silent as usual?

-Did you agree, though, that there's an appearance of a conflict, though?
+Would you agree, though, that there's an appearance of a conflict, though?

-Well, you know, I don't know if we have enough time in this interview to debunk all of the allegations that were made by people who are uh wielding the partisan uh acts, but there's no basis for any of that.
+Well, you know, I don't know if we have enough time in this interview to debunk all of the allegations that were made by people who are wielding the partisan acts, but there's no basis for any of that.

 The timing doesn't work.

-It happened uh in terms of the support for the foundation before I was Secretary of State.
+Happened in terms of the support for the foundation before I was Secretary of State.

 There were nine government agencies who had to sign off on that deal.